Education

 23. Ambulatory and out-patients services

-24. 12 step program also termed as alcoholics and narcotics anonymous.
+24. 12-step program, also termed as alcoholics and narcotics anonymous.

 25. Conclusion

-In conclusion, understanding and grasping the effects associated with drug use among the gay culture is significant in preventing treating and recovering.
+In conclusion, understanding and grasping the effects associated with drug use in the gay culture is significant in preventing, treating and recovering.
 All types of people are negatively affected by the impact of drug abuse.
 Some people term drug users as evil, but through the ultimate understanding of the drugs, people can understand the physical, scientific and psychological reasons leading to drug use.
 Drug use and addiction is a disease but a preventable disease which everyone can refrain from.
 Therefore, it is worthwhile to conduct urban-based surveys on drug use to use the information gathered to raise awareness and facilitate community activities in preventing drug use.
-It is clear that data related to drug prevalence can be significant in preventing, treating and raising awareness on the effects of drug use on the urban gay culture.
+It is clear that data related to drug prevalence can be significant in preventing, treating and raising awareness of the effects of drug use on the urban gay culture.

 Introduction